The Global Language of Business

 • Batch/lot number: ABC123

-This way, the cash register can scan your products, while customers with their smartphone can also engage with your brand by scanning the barcode and being redirected via GS1 Digital Link to a website you have prepared for them.
+This way, the cash register can scan your products, while customers with their smartphone can engage with your brand by scanning the barcode and being redirected to your website via GS1 Digital Link.

 * This can also be a GS1 Datamatrix